 Cast: Leah Lewis, Daniel Diemer, Alexis Lemire, Collin Chou, Enrique Marciano, Catherine Curtin

 Nancy Drew’s Leah Lewis stars as Ellie Chu, a shy and introverted Asian-American student who agrees to help the school jock (Daniel Diemer) woo his crush.
 Plot twist alert: Ellie likes her too.
 Netflix’s official synopsis states: “In the process, each teaches the other about the nature of love as they find connection in the most unlikely of places.”
-The Half Of It received widespread praise upon release and won the Founders Award for Best Narrative Feature at the 2020 Tribeca Film Festival.
+The Half Of It received highly positive reviews upon release and won the Founders Award for Best Narrative Feature at the 2020 Tribeca Film Festival.

 Handsome Devil (2016)